Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 A pleasantly tropical destination, the Cape Verde islands benefit from average annual temperatures of between 26°C and 30°C. January is the coldest month which is perfect to experience the mountainous islands of Fogo, Santo Antao, and Sao Nicolau.

-Mindelo on Sao Vicente as it hosts one of the most important carnivals after Rio de Janeiro.
-There are daily events during carnival season and percussion and dance groups start rehearsing already in early December.
+Mindelo on Sao Vicente as it hosts one of the most essential carnivals after Rio de Janeiro.
+There are daily events during carnival season and percussion and dance groups start rehearsing in early December.

-However, you can expect over 180mm spread during summer months (August – October) Autumn and spring are dry with very little rainfall, making them the best time to go to Cape Verde for sunny and dry weather.
+However, you can expect over 180mm spread during the summer months (August – October).
+Autumn and spring are dry with very little rainfall, making them the best time to go to Cape Verde for sunny and dry weather.

 I created a list of the best things to do in Cape Verde.